-- •To monitor the responsiveness of the HA group members. - •To synchronize configuration changes from the primary unit to the secondary units.

-For exceptions to synchronized configuration items, see Unsynchronized HA settings. - •To synchronize system and user data from the primary unit to the secondary unit.
+- To monitor the responsiveness of the HA group members. - To synchronize configuration changes from the primary unit to the secondary units.
+For exceptions to synchronized configuration items, see Unsynchronized HA Setting on page 55. - To synchronize system and user data from the primary unit to the secondary unit.
 Call data consists of the FortiVoice call detailed records, recorded calls, voicemail, call directories, fax, and voice prompts.

 When the primary unit's configuration changes, it immediately synchronizes the change to the secondary unit through the primary heartbeat interface.
-If this fails, or if you have inadvertently desynchronized the secondary unit's configuration, you can manually initiate synchronization.
-For details, see click HERE to start a configuration/data sync.
+If this fails, or if you have inadvertently de-synchronized the secondary unit's configuration, you can manually initiate synchronization.
+For details, see click HERE to start a configuration/data sync on page 58.
 You can also use the CLI command diagnose system ha sync on either the primary unit or the secondary unit to manually synchronize the configuration.

 During normal operation, the secondary unit expects to constantly receive heartbeat traffic from the primary unit.
 Loss of the heartbeat signal interrupts the HA group and generally triggers a failover.
-For details, see Failover scenario 1: Temporary failure of the primary unit.
+For details, see Failover scenario 1: Temporary failure of the primary unit on page 66.

 Exceptions include system restarts and the execute reload CLI command.
 In case of a system reboot or reload of the primary unit, the primary unit signals the secondary unit to wait for the primary unit to complete the restart or reload.
-For details, see Failover scenario 2: System reboot or reload of the primary unit.
+For details, see Failover scenario 2: System reboot or reload of the primary unit on page 67.

 Periodically, the secondary unit checks with the primary unit to see if there are any configuration changes on the primary unit.
 If there are configuration changes, the secondary unit will pull the configuration changes from the primary unit, generate a new configuration, and reload the new configuration.
 In this case, both the primary and secondary units can be configured to send alert email.
-For details, see Failover scenario 3: System reboot or reload of the secondary unit and Configuring alert email.
+For details, see Failover scenario 3: System reboot or reload of the secondary unit on page 68 and Configuring alert email on page 291.

-Unsynchronized HA settings
+Unsynchronized HA Setting

-All configuration settings on the primary unit are synchronized to the secondary unit, except the following:
+All configuration Setting on the primary unit are synchronized to the secondary unit, except the following: